 Recertification

-Maintaining your certification reinforces your dedication to high-quality dermatology care, supports clinical excellence, and demonstrates ongoing commitment to professional development.
+Continuing your certification reinforces your commitment to high-quality dermatology care, clinical excellence, and ongoing professional development.

 How Recertification Works